Voting: not just pointless, but harmful!

 One lefty economist succinctly describes this inherent power of capital:

 When push comes to shove, businesses exert enormous political influence simply through their investment decisions.
 Investors and executives can "vote with their wallets" in response to unfavorable political or policy changes -- cutting back investment (in what might be called a "capital strike" by business), and slowing down overall growth.
 This threat does not require any deliberate, planned "conspiracy."
 It can merely reflect the combined impact of many individual decisions to shift investment to other jurisdictions (or just hoard money, rather than re-investing it) until more business-friendly conditions emerge.
 In any event, the economic consequences of DISINVESTMENT are frightening, to both governments and voters.
 Usually the mere threat of disinvestment is sufficient to shift policy back onto a pro-business track.
-Really, to forestall this kind of problem, most left-wing political parties today (at least those with any realistic hope of winning an election) go out of their way to pacify businesses ahead of time -- but then, perversely, this ties the hands of progressive governments even before they are elected (11).
+Really, to forestall this kind of problem, most left-wing political parties today (at least those with any realistic hope of winning an election) go out of their way to pacify businesses ahead of time -- but then, perversely, this ties the hands of progressive governments even before they are elected (Stanford, 2015, p.
+272).

 The bottom line: capitalism is not controlled by politicians.
 Rather capitalism controls politicians.
 This is why, whether we elect right or left politicians, they all seem to end up pursuing the same policies.
 Is it any surprise that the 2016 US election cycle has focused so little on ideas and so completely on personalities?